spunkshadows/stemsike/README.md

-# StemSike  (not available for use, under design/construction)
+# stemsike  (not available for use, under design/construction)

-**StemSike analyzes your live performance stems to deliver sharp cues that help you settle into your unique vibe-code.**
+**stemsike analyzes your live performance stems to deliver sharp cues that help you settle into your unique vibe-code.**

 **(a real-time extension for Reaper, a Digital Audio Workstation by Cockos Incorporated)**